-First-Year Seminar (FYS): ASC staff coordinate this foundational, workshop based course designed to provide ongoing support and resources for students.
+First-Year Seminar (FYS): ASC staff coordinate this hybrid course designed to provide support and resources for students new to college.
 It is intended to connect students to the college community, programs, faculty, staff, and peers.

-Registration Assistance: ASCs are equipped with computers and accessible, knowledgeable staff who can answer questions regarding the registration process while students are navigating the online tools and systems.
+Registration Assistance: ASCs are equipped with computers and accessible, knowledgeable staff who can answer questions regarding the registration process and navigation of online tools and systems.